alukosdev/ccsp/concepts/auditing.md

 ### 2. Define scope

-The -organization- is the entity involved in defining the audit scope.
+The *organization* is the entity involved in defining the audit scope.
 The phase includes the following core steps:

 - Document the core focus and boundaries of the audit.
 - Define the key components of services.